GammaBeta/gammaraul-lp-archive/Level Repository/Level 1 - BOOM BOOM'S TRAIN Information.md

 **Creator:** GammaRaul - Regular User - Rank 5 <br>
+**Level ID:** 6802
 **Class:** Unpublished (This one has actually released, but was later deleted by me.) <br>
 **Rating:** 23.7% <br>
 **Votes:** 6 (The ratings that people left were sadly lost to time.) <br>
 **Plays:** 1 (Likely an error, as 1 person cannot leave 6 reviews.) <br>
 **Favorited by:** 0 <br>
-**Game:** Super Mario Bros 2 (Game ID 2) (I meant to put Super Mario Flash 2, but got confused.
+**Game:** Super Mario Bros 2 [Game ID 2] (I meant to put Super Mario Flash 2, but got confused.
 Not to be confused with the Nintendo Entartainment System game with the same name.) <br>
-**Difficulty:** Easy (Perhaps it was bumped down by the ratings, or perhaaps I didn't set it correctly, either way it's weird that it's set as easy when, if my memory serves me right, I had trouble with the level.) <br>
+**Difficulty:** Easy [Difficulty Value of 9] (Perhaps it was bumped down by the ratings, or perhaaps I didn't set it correctly, either way it's weird that it's set as easy when, if my memory serves me right, I had trouble with the level.) <br>
 **Published:** 08/07/16 at 02:38 UTC

 **Description:** THATS HARD NOT TOO FOR THE PROS <br>